junkin/reinvent2018-builder-session/README.md

 ![service_1](images/4_1.png)

-4.2 Choose the ECS Cluster that we created earlier, and *Launch Type* as *EC2*.
+4.2 Please choose the ECS Cluster that we created earlier, and *Launch Type* as *EC2*.

 ![service_2](images/4_2.png)

-4.3 In the next step, choose *Load balancer type* as *Application Load Balancer*, and select the LB created earlier.
+4.3 In the next step, please choose *Load balancer type* as *Application Load Balancer*, and select the LB created earlier.

 ![service_3](images/4_3.png)